-In this day and age, everybody and their mother seem to offer online training courses.
-Enterprises that want to train their employees seem to be spoiled for choice, with thousands of eLearning shops and tens of thousands of available courses on all possible topics.
+In this day and age, everybody seems to offer online training courses.
+Enterprises that want to train their employees provide access to thousands of eLearning shops and tens of thousands of available courses on all possible topics.
 But then another issue arises: will it be pre-developed or custom eLearning course development?

 Given this over-abundance of eLearning material, does it really make sense for a company to develop its own custom eLearning courses?
 Wouldn’t opting for some off-the-shelf material be the fastest and cheapest solution?

 Indeed, it might be.
-But what’s fastest and cheapest isn’t always also good for you (if it was, McDonalds would be the perfect diet).
-Nor does the fastest and cheapest option necessarily have the best return of investment.
-As the saying goes, you get what you pay for.
+But what’s fastest and cheapest isn’t always also good for you.
+Nor does the fastest and cheapest option necessarily have the best return on investment.

 In this post, we’ll give you 5 reasons why you should invest in custom eLearning development.
 Starting with…